guettli/sense-of-taste-bias/README.md

 We add salt and other flavor enhancers to our pasta to fool ourselves.

-It tasts better but the content is still the same.
+It tastes better but the content is still the same.

 It is like buying a fancy racecar, but the racecar's engine has the power of a moped.